Diseases of poverty: Lack of access to health services

 According to WHO, medical strategies report, approximately 30% of the global population does not have regular access to medicines.
 In the poorest parts of Africa and Asia, this percent goes up to 50%.
 The population below the poverty line lacks access due to higher retail price and unavailability of the medicines.
 The higher cost can be due to the higher manufacturing price or due to local or regional tax and Value Added Tax.
 There is a significant disparity in the research conducted in the health sector.
 It is claimed that only 10% of the health research conducted globally focuses on 90% disease burden.
 However, diseases such as cancer, cardiovascular diseases etc. that traditionally were associated with the wealthier community are now becoming more prevalent in the poor communities as well.
 Hence, the research conducted now is relevant to poor population.
 Political priority is also one of the contributing factors of inaccessibility.
 The government of poor countries may allocate less funding to public health due to the scarcity of resources.

+Beyond the cost of medicines, systemic issues within healthcare access contribute to disparities in disease treatment and prevention.
+Implementation research has shown that strategies such as mobile clinics, community-based health workers, and telemedicine have expanded healthcare coverage in underserved areas.
+Without these interventions, poverty-related diseases will continue to disproportionately impact low-income populations.